wharfkit/website/src/lib/docs/AccountKit/RemovePermissionMethod.md

 # RemovePermission

 The `removePermission` method is used to delete custom permissions from an Antelope account.
+It returns an [Action](/docs/antelope/action) instance detailing the permission removal.
+The action can then be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage